valzargaming/Nyasmin/README.md

 https://yasmin.neko.run

 # Issues
-If you think something is wrong, or not working as expected, then try to listen on the `error` event.
-This event gets emitted when an error inside the library (or event listener) gets caught.
 Make sure you also have a rejection handler for all promises, as unhandled promise rejections get swallowed.
 Feel free to open an issue with as much information as you can get.

 # Need help?
 Join the Yasmin or Discord API guild.